Alan4247748/friendly-potato/docs/case studys/intro.md

 # My Role

-  ***Creating an art direction from Volvo's commissioned images while coordinating with language, design, and web dev agencies, and the Volvo team.***
+  ***Creating an art direction from Volvo's image bank while coordinating with language, and design agencies, plus the Volvo team.***

  - 60% Copywriting
  - 40% Design